rdsea/sys4bigml/tutorials/r4hisllm/README.md

 ## 5. Next Steps
 You can try to simulate diffrerent scenarios to see how the system behaves and how the interaction metrics change.
 For example, you can try to:
-- Introduce more load to the system to see how it affects the overall system performance and interaction metrics.
+- Introduce more load to the system
-- Introduce some error with the agent_service to see how it affects the overall system performance and interaction metrics.
+- Introduce some error with the agent_service
-- Introduce latency in the paraglidable_service or human_service to see how it affects the overall system performance and interaction metrics.
+- Introduce latency in the paraglidable_service or human_service
-- Introduce errors in the paraglidable_service or human_service to see how it affects the overall system performance and interaction metrics.
+- Introduce errors in the paraglidable_service or human_service
-- Change the LLM model in the agent_service to see how it affects the overall system performance and interaction metrics.
+- Change the LLM model in the agent_service
-- Add more services to the system to see how it affects the overall system performance and interaction metrics.
+- Add more services to the system
-- Change the user input to see how it affects the overall system performance and interaction metrics.
+- Change the user input.
 Here are some examples of robustness testing:
     - **Robustness from Natural Perturbations**
         - Example of robustness testing with varied user inputs Test sensitivity to variations in phrasing, casing, and sentence structure: